Laboratory services at the district level

 In each country, a National Quality Assurance Advisory Body has been established, as well as legal framework to regulate both laboratory premises and laboratory staff.
 A standard list of essential laboratory procedures is supported by generic standard operating procedures for use in district health services in all three countries.
 The project has already had a great impact on the quality of laboratory services and has allowed the countries to achieve goals that would have been difficult to achieve individually.

-The WHO Department of Essential Health Technologies assists countries to achieve a safe and reliable level of health services in a variety of health technologies through its Basic Operational Frameworks.
-With the scaling up of interventions against the major diseases of poverty - HIV/AIDS, TB and malaria - the need for diagnostic and laboratory services has never been greater.
+The WHO Essential Medicines and Health Products assists countries to achieve a safe and reliable level of health services in a variety of health technologies through its Basic Operational Frameworks.
+With the scaling up of interventions against the major diseases of poverty - HIV/AIDS, TB and malaria - the need for in vitro diagnostic and laboratory services has never been greater.